Woolf Institute Visiting Fellowship 2018

-The Woolf Institute, which specializes in the study of relations between Jews, Christians and Muslims from a multidisciplinary perspective, invites applications for its annual visiting fellowship.
+The Woolf Institute, which specialises in the study of relations between Jews, Christians and Muslims from a multidisciplinary perspective, invites applications for its annual visiting fellowship.

-The Fellowship is tenable for a one to two month period that overlaps one of the Cambridge terms 2017:
+The Fellowship is tenable for a two to three month period that overlaps one of the Cambridge terms 2018:

 The successful candidate will be expected to be involved in a project of academic research or public education in an area relevant to the Institute’s work.
 The Fellow will be asked to present their work at a symposium on the subject of their project proposal.

 There is no stipend attached to the Fellowships, but Fellows will be entitled to free accommodation in Cambridge and one round-trip journey to Cambridge.
 They will also have access to the Woolf Institute and Cambridge University libraries.

 The Fellowship is available for a postdoctoral scholar of any academic rank, a policymaker or analyst in a relevant area of work and will most likely be asked to participate in some of the Institute’s teaching or practice-based activities.
 Further information about the Institute can be found at: http://www.woolf.cam.ac.uk.

 A letter of application, CV, the names of two referees who may be approached, a project proposal (1,500 words max.), and a sample of work should be sent to:

 Electors of the Visiting Fellowship, Woolf Institute, 12-14 Grange Road, Cambridge, CB3 9DU, UK or e-mailed to Tina Steiner at firstname.lastname@example.org.